dphfox/lite/docs/design.md

 ## Language spec

 These are strictly the features supported by Lite.
+More things may be possible under this model, but as a proof of concept, these are enough to demonstrate.

 ### Literals